marxram/spidr/Documentation_CodeComponents.md

 This method handles all the graphical operations needed to display the action's data on the screen, providing clear visual feedback to the user.

-## Invoking the Display Action Method

-### Overview

-The `displayAction` method is used to display an action's current state and details on a screen.
-This example demonstrates how to use the `ActionData` struct to send data to the `displayManager` for display at different stages of an action, such as during an MQTT synchronization process.

 ### Step-by-Step Usage

 1. **Initialize ActionData Object**